 Three other Carbon Footprint calculation tools

 Throughout France, 218 operators are approved to perform these assessments.
 Among the multiple French actors authorized (Greenflex, ClimatPartner, Sami, Karbon, Planet Score…), two were chosen.
-My choices are based on press releases from French wine industry actors.
-Note that Greenflex (a subsidiary of TotalEnergies) works with the Bordeaux professional organization (CIVB).
+Note that Greenflex is a subsidiary of TotalEnergies.

 Carbon footprint and carbon balance are two closely related concepts, but they do not refer to the same thing.
 The carbon footprint is the trace of greenhouse gases (GHG) that we leave behind our production and consumption.
 On the other hand, the carbon footprint is the analysis of GHG emitted by the different activities.The carbon balance is a tool for measuring a carbon footprint at a given time.